-First Year One-on-One Meetings: During your first months as a medical student and financial aid recipient, you will be invited to meet individually with the Director or Assistant Director to review disbursement and budgeting strategies.
+First Year One-on-One Meetings: During your first months as a medical student and financial aid recipient, you will be invited to meet individually with our office staff to review disbursement and budgeting strategies.
 This mandatory meeting gives us a chance to understand your financial goals and needs.
 Feel free to bring questions and a projected budget!

 Fourth Year Loan Repayment Sessions: As medical school winds down and graduation approaches, the OFA welcomes your questions and offers support with loan repayment.
 Scheduling an individual meeting to discuss loan repayment options, public service loan forgiveness, and loan deferment is highly recommended.
 A loan repayment schedule will be created and reviewed during the session.
 Review loan repayment programs available during both residency and in practice.

 Federal Loan Entrance Counseling: Regulations governing the disbursement of federally guaranteed loans require that every new borrower receive loan counseling before their loans are disbursed.
 The purpose of this is to familiarize you with the process of financing your medical school education, including your rights as a borrower, your obligations, benefits (e.g., deferment options), and personal budgeting issues.
 The Brown Loan Office offers online loan entrance counseling to satisfy the federal government's requirement and will contact each new borrower with instructions.